immobilieremail/taxitakemeto-core/api.md

 "update_audio" request must contain the file (in an 'audio' variable) which will replace the previous audio.
 It returns the created Audio.

-"delete_audio" returns 200 on success.
+"delete" and "delete_audio" returns 200 on success.